 In The Plants (1963), there is mention that the pygmy cedar (Peucepyllum) has the unique ability to live without soil water.
 It replenishes its water supply from the water vapor in the air at night time.
-This is interesting because it is always presumed that terrestrial plants naturally obtain water which is essential for their life processes from the soil.
+This is amazing because it is always presumed that terrestrial plants naturally obtain water from the soil.
 After all, terrestrial plants have roots which are anchored on the soil.

 With such information, it follows that it is possible to make productive any problem area by selecting crops which originated from similarly situated natural habitats.
-A list of crops under the different plant classifications will be a useful reference.
+A list of crops under the different plant classifications, if available, will be a valuable reference.

 1. Aquatic plants, hydrophytes, or hydrophytic plants, also called water-loving plants, are plants that are naturally adapted to growing in water or waterlogged soil.
 They may grow entirely or partly submerged, or floating on the water surface, or with their roots anchored to the ground in swamps or beside bodies of water.

-They are able to thrive with watery places as their natural habitat due to special morphological and anatomical modifications like the presence of modified roots called "knee pneumatophore".
+They are able to thrive with watery places as their natural habitat due to special morphological and anatomical modifications mainly the presence of modified roots called "pneumatophores" which are responsible for oxygen absorption.
+Those pointed structures which protrude upward in some mangrove species (probably Sonneratia) during low tide are pneumatophores.

 Some crops belonging to this plant classification are gabi or taro (Colocasia esculenta), lowland rice (Oryza sativa), members of water hyacinth family (e.g. Monochoria vaginalis), water lily (Nymphaea spp.), papyrus and umbrella plant (Cyperus spp.), lotus (Nelumbo nucifera), and bakawan (Rhizophora mucronata) and other mangrove species.